ayushjha-dev/RISE/README.md

 **Skill-matched internships for verified students**

 RISE is an internship hiring platform that puts skills first.
-Students verify their academic identity once through their Academic Bank of Credits (ABC) ID, match to internships based on their actual capabilities, and get ranked by assessment scores — not résumés.
+Students verify their academic identity once through their Academic Bank of Credits (ABC) ID, match to internships based on their actual capabilities, and get ranked by assessment scores — not résumé

 ## What makes RISE different